DeveloperCielo/developercielo.github.io/_i18n/en/_posts/api-ecommerce-cielo/2003-03-03-cielo-ecommerce.md

 If you have any questions, feel free to contact us through the following channels:

-* <b>E-mail:</b> cieloecommerce@cielo.com.br
+* **E-mail:** cieloecommerce@cielo.com.br
-* <b>Phone number for capitals</b>: 4002-9700
+* **Phone number for capitals:** 4002-9700
-* <b>Phone number for other cities</b>: 0800 570 1700
+* **Phone number for other cities:** 0800 570 1700

 # Extended Validation Certificate

 ## What is the SSL Certificate?

-The SSL Certificate for web server offers authenticity and integrity of web site data, giving customers of virtual stores the guarantee that they are actually accessing the web site they want, not a fraudster web site.
+The SSL Certificate for web servers confirms the authenticity and integrity of the website data, giving customers of virtual stores the guarantee that they are actually accessing the website they want, not a fraudulent website.

-Specialized companies are responsible for domain validating and, depending on the type of certificate, they are also responsible for the validation of the entity that owns the domain.
+Specialized companies are responsible for validating the domain and, depending on the type of certificate, they are also responsible for the validation of the entity that owns the domain.

 ### Internet Explorer: